oci-customer-assurance/showoci/README.md

 ## 2. Executing using Cloud Shell

-Cloud Shell has 20 minutes limitation, for large extract, I would suggest to use dedicated Virtual Machine
+Cloud Shell has 20 minutes timeout, for large extract, I would recommend to use dedicated Virtual Machine

 Step 1 - Clone from OCI SDK Repo and Create symbolink link